MissBidule/ImageAndRaycasting/README.md

 # ImageModifier_DUT

+Unix friendly, couldn't find the correct way to build on Windows.

 This project uses the libjpeg library for reading and writing jpeg pictures.
 The rest allows you to read modify and write simple PPM, PGM and TGA pictures.